Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-reliability-english.rst

 .. [#] Currently, hosts that departed the simulation cannot join back.
 As a consequence, the remaining ones must be able to cope with the load.
 Therefore the simulation user ought to allocate a little more resources than strictly necessary initially, to compensate for the *sum* of all later losses, as they will not be redeemed.
 The extra hosts introduced in this case behave as spare ones, except that they do not remain idle until a host crashes: they participate to the simulation from its very start, to further smooth the computing load.

 Note that this resilience applies only to the random "workers", i.e. to the average computing hosts.
 For example, if the host of the root time manager is lost, the simulation will crash, regardless of the value of k.
-Depending on the optional services that are enabled (ex: performance tracker, data-logger, data-exchanger, etc.) other single points of failures may be introduced, as they tend to be deployed on different hosts (trade-off between load-balancing and resilience) [#]_.
+Depending on the optional services that are enabled (e.g. performance tracker, data-logger, data-exchanger, etc.) other single points of failures may be introduced, as they tend to be deployed on different hosts (trade-off between load-balancing and resilience) [#]_.
 Currently, depending on the aforementioned enabled services, very few single points of failure remain (typically up to three, compared to a total number of computing hosts that may exceed several hundreds, if not thousands in the near future).

 .. [#] Most, if not all, services could be made resilient; we simply started with the key ones.
 As we are able to store most of the reproducible simulation state and reconstruct the purely technical, transient information, a given simulation might even survive the loss of *all* its computing nodes, and restart later from a blank state, just based on its serialisation data.